Celebrate Easter with some joyful stitching…

 I would love to see your finished decorations – you can tag me on Instagram with #stitchdoodlesembroidery or send me your photos to email@example.com and I will include them here with your permission.

-Free Template File for the ‘Floral Easter Egg’ Hand Embroidery Design…
+Want to download the Free Template for the ‘Floral Easter Egg’ Hand Embroidery Design…

 More Easter Decorations…